Georgina Escobar: Personal life

-Escobar is bisexual.
-Spanish is her first language, and she states that her "true self lives" in the writing of her native language.
+Escobar identifies as bisexual and as a queer Mexican writer.
+Spanish is her first language, and she has said that her "true self lives" in the writing of her native language.
 Besides writing, Escobar has expressed her love for the outdoors and for the visual arts, saying that she often paints.

+She has served on the boards of the El Paso Holocaust Museum and Marfa Live Arts, and on the advisory committees of the Latinx Theatre Commons and the Climate Commons for Theatre and Performance.

-When it comes to her identity as a Jewish Latina playwright, Escobar pushes back against the idea that Latinx playwrights must have some specifically Latinx quality to their work, stating: "As an artist and writer, all of my work was, is and will always be Mexican because that is what I am...
+Reflecting on her identity as a Jewish Latina playwright, Escobar has pushed back against the idea that Latinx playwrights must have some specifically Latinx quality to their work, stating: "As an artist and writer, all of my work was, is and will always be Mexican because that is what I am...
 Personally, I am more interested in being an artist than in defining my art."